 - BRAINS differs from other programs by providing longitudinal professional development that specifically targets factors known to impact career persistence and decisions of URMs in science.
 BRAINS emphasizes peer mentoring, community, the intersection of professional and personal development, and experiences as an member of an underrepresented group in neuroscience.
 Finally BRAINS not only offers a professional development experience (symposium or webinars), but it also offers follow-up professional development and community building opportunities such as peer mentoring groups.
 These opportunities foster ongoing connection to the BRAINS community.

 - When is the next round of applications

 - Application for the 2017 BRAINS cohort are currently closed.
 Applications for the next cohort will be available in 2019.

 - What is the difference between the BRAINS Fellows and Affiliates Programs?

 - All BRAINS participants must apply to the program using the same application process.
 A subset of applicants will be selected for the Fellows Program which includes an in-person four-day National Symposium followed by virtual peer Mentoring Circles.
 Fellows also have the opportunity to participate in the Cross-Cohort Symposia.
 The Affiliates Program includes an online professional development webinar series followed by virtual peer Mentoring Circles.

 - How are Fellows and Affiliates selected?

 - BRAINS applications are evaluated using a rubric grounded in our basic criteria and goals.
 Sample criteria include access to networks and mentors, access to professional development resources, scientific potential, interest in academic careers, and connection to NINDS's mission.
 The Fellows Program prioritizes high potential individuals who may be at risk for leaving science and academia due to a lack of professional support and career self-efficacy.
-Eligible individuals not selected to the Fellows Program will be invited to the Affiliates Program.
+The Affiliates Program serves individuals seeking professional development and networks.